 How to explain to siblings, family, peers, to the child himself about the challenges of living with sensory processing disorder (SPD)?
-Looking for children’s book on sensory processing disorder to help you?
+I have found two children’s book on sensory processing disorder to help you.
 Parents, caregivers, and educators now have a wonderful resource to explain and discusss issues pertaining to children with sensory issues.
-Picky, Picky Pete ~ A Boy and His Sensory Challenges and It’s Haricut Time! written by mom and occupational therapist Michele Griffin are the children’s book on sensory processing disorder that can help you.
+Picky, Picky Pete ~ A Boy and His Sensory Challenges and It’s Haricut Time! are written and illustrated by mom and occupational therapist Michele Griffin.
 This post is my review of Picky, Picky Pete.

 The reader will quickly grow aware of the difficulties Pete and his mom must face each morning just to get ‘extra-sensitive’ Pete ready for school.
 The class in the photo, taken at Pasadena Elementary School in April 2010, surely understood the challenges faced by their friends with SPD much better after their guest author,Michele Griffin, shared Pete’s story with them.